d-limonene blog banner

 Does D-limonene damage plastics?

-It dissolves polystyrene, softens ABS, and can attack some rubbers.
-It’s generally safe on HDPE, PP, nylon, and most metals.
-Always test on a small area first, especially on painted or coated surfaces.
+D-limonene dissolves polystyrene, softens ABS, and can attack certain rubbers and elastomers (natural rubber, SBR).
+It is generally safe on HDPE, polypropylene, nylon, PTFE, and most metals including aluminum, steel, and copper.
+Always test on a small, inconspicuous area first—especially on painted, coated, or bonded surfaces.

 How is D-limonene different from other citrus solvents?

-D-limonene is the purified active compound.
-Other citrus solvents (orange oil, citrus terpene blends) contain varying amounts of D-limonene plus other compounds that can leave residue, cause allergic reactions, or vary in performance between batches.
+D-limonene is the purified active compound (95–99% purity).
+Other citrus solvents—orange oil, citrus terpene blends, "natural citrus degreaser" products—contain varying amounts of D-limonene plus other terpenes, waxes, and aldehydes that can leave residue, trigger allergic reactions, or vary in cleaning performance between batches.
+If consistency matters for your process, specify refined D-limonene with a COA.

 Is D-limonene VOC exempt?